 Ring is one of our favorite smart technology brands.
 Their first foray into the smart tech market was with Ring Video Doorbells, which to this day remain very solid products.
 Since then they have expanded into smart cameras, and can even offer you comprehensive home protection with their security system — Ring Alarm.
 When comparing the Ring Stick Up Cam Wired vs. Battery, it’s clear that there are a lot of great features that these two smart cameras have in common.
 However, the wired solution has a slight edge in pretty much every metric.

 Unlike many of our reviews that pit two brands against each other, in this article we take a look at two excellent products from Ring with one major difference: the way they receive power.
 However, there is different underlying technology between the two cameras that make this comparison more intricate than simply maintaining or ditching the wire.
 Simply put, the wired model takes everything that’s great about the Battery-powered cam and gives it a bit of an upgrade.

-Below we go into detail on the similarities and differences between the Wired and Battery Stick Up cams.
+Below we go into detail on the differences and similarities between the Ring battery vs. wired stick up cams.
 Alternatively, feel free to use our navigation bar to jump right to the sections that interest you most.

 Ring Stick Up Cam Wired vs. Battery — Differences

 Difference #1: WiFi – The first main difference when comparing the Ring Stick Up Cam Wired vs. Battery is their WiFi support.
 The Wired model has dual-band WiFi that can connect to both 2.4 GHz or 5GHz WiFi networks.
 Plus, the support for both frequencies allows the camera to stream full 1080p video without overloading your network.

 Ring Stick Up Cam Battery only supports 2.4 GHz WiFi, which can cause streaming issues if the bandwidth is overloaded.